TFT manufacturing on the rear glass plate

 Contact creation

-The external contact are produced by printing Ag paste contacts on the substrate glass, using screen printing technology.
-Dispensing of silver paste is also possible.
+The external contact are produced by printing Ag paste contacts on the

 Cell Assembly